BIOH - Biology-Human

 COREQUISITE: CHMY 141 or CHMY 151.
 How the human body works.
 For students planning to be health professionals.
 Includes basic cellular mechanisms, physiological control and communications.
 Major topics include muscle, nerve, respiratory, renal and cardiovascular systems.
 Cadaver laboratory will cover related human anatomy

 PREREQUISITE: CHMY 121IN or CHMY 141 or CHMY 151.
-(F, Sp, Su) General principles of cell and tissue biology that apply to all living systems.
+(F, Sp, Su) Nursing students only.
+Introductory course covering general principles of cell and tissue biology that apply to all living systems.
 Structure and function of skeletal, muscular, nervous, and endocrine systems.
 Homeostasis, control, and integration of the human body will be emphasized.
 Laboratory will cover related systems

 BIOH 211 Human Anatomy and Physiology II: 4 Credits (3 Lec, 1 Lab)

 PREREQUISITE: BIOH 201.
-(F, Sp, Su) Structure and function of digestive, cardiovascular, respiratory, reproductive, and urinary systems of humans.
+(F, Sp, Su) Nursing students only.
+Introductory course covering structure and function of digestive, cardiovascular, respiratory, reproductive, and urinary systems of humans.
 Principles of integration, metabolism, energy flow, and homeostasis will be emphasized

 BIOH 287 Intermediate Human Phys I: 3 Credits (3 Lec)